stat545ubc-2021/mda-HosseinEbrahimiK/README.md

 - [x] Milestone 1
   * Exploring datasets
-  * Get insight about variables and plotting differnt quantities
+  * Get insight about variables and plotting different quantities
   * Asking 4 research questions about the data
   * Release a milestone 1 version
 - [] Milestone 2